sasogeek/simple/README.md

 1. **Go** (version 1.23+): Install from [here](https://golang.org/dl/).
 2. **Git**: Used to clone the repository.

+(The installation script will installs go for you, if you're on macos)
 ### Install Simple

 1. Clone the Simple repository: